cypress-io/cypress-documentation/source/guides/testing-strategies/auth0-authentication.md

 export default withAuthenticationRequired(AppAuth0);
 ```

-Note: The full [AppAuth0.tsx component](https://github.com/cypress-io/cypress-realworld-app/blob/develop/src/containers/AppAuth0.tsx) is in the [Cypress Real World App]https://github.com/cypress-io/cypress-realworld-app.
+Note: The full [AppAuth0.tsx component](https://github.com/cypress-io/cypress-realworld-app/blob/develop/src/containers/AppAuth0.tsx) is in the [Cypress Real World App](https://github.com/cypress-io/cypress-realworld-app).

-Next, we update our entry point (`index.tsx`) to wrap our application with the `<Auth0Provider>` from the [auth0-react][auth0react] SDK providing a custom `onRedirectCallback`.
+Next, we update our entry point (`index.tsx`) to wrap our application with the `<Auth0Provider>` from the {% url "auth0-react SDK" https://github.com/auth0/auth0-react %} SDK providing a custom `onRedirectCallback`.
 We pass props for the Auth0 environment variables set in `.env` above, and render our `<AppAuth0>` component as the application.

 ```jsx
 // src/index.tsx